austinrobertcraig/project-template/README.md

 ## File Structure
 Credit for the general structure of this project goes to [Brendan M. Price](https://www.brendanmichaelprice.com/workflow/).

+The objective of this project organization is as follows:
+- Each project should have its own directory (hence, this template).
+It should be as self-contained as possible.
+- Files are separated by function.
+- The entire project can be executed in one click from a `main` file.
+Subscripts handle discrete tasks.
+- Easy to reproduce results, work across devices, share with collaborators, and submit to journals.

 Note: the `.gitkeep` files are placeholders used to maintain the file structure within GitHub.
 Feel free to delete them once you have real files in their folders.

 ### Code